 HFIM Highlights

-The Department of Agricultural and Applied Economic's nationally-ranked Hospitality and Food Industry Management program provides a world-class education to students both in and out of the classroom.
+The Department of Agricultural and Applied Economic's nationally-ranked Hospitality and Food Industry Management program provides a world-class education to students both in and out of the classroom requiring two for-credit internship experiences.
 Along with multiple study abroad programs such as one addressing food insecurity in Cuba and another about viticulture in the Mediterranean, HFIM also has strong partnerships on campus and across the state of Georgia.
 This helps to ensure that students have multiple opportunities to participate in transormative experiential learning opportunities.
 Read below to learn about student's experiences in their internships.

 Noelle Delli-Gatti: Georgia Center for Continuing Education and Hotel

-Noelle Delli-Gatti, a fourth year in the program is currently participating in an internship wih the Georgia Center for Coninuing Education and Hotel and has been in the postion since January.
-She explains that her rationale for choosing this internship was its ability to expand her knowledge of restaurant mnagement and operations.
-She stated that HFIM has prepared her for the future endeavors that she may participate in post-graduation.
+Noelle Delli-Gatti, a fourth-year student in the program, is currently participating in an internship with the Georgia Center for Continuing Education and Hotel and has been in the position since January.
+She explains that her rationale for choosing this internship was its ability to expand her knowledge of restaurant management and operations.
+She stated that HFIM has prepared her for future endeavors that she may participate in post-graduation.
 She further explained that throughout her time in the program, she has learned how to handle real-life situations and scenarios with the resources that have been given to her.
 She pointed out that the HFIM program has also prepared her on how to handle various operational practices within a business.
 She closed with, "As my internship comes to an end, I just want to say how thankful I am for this experience and how much I have enjoyed the entire internship.
 Also, as I close in on graduation, I can reflect on all the hospitable practices I have learned over the years and utilize them in my post-graduation occupation."

 Noelle Delli-Gatti